 That same son is 17 as of the writing of this blog post.
 He’s doing all the things that a boy naturally does to begin breaking away from the folds of mama’s apron.
 Resisting my help and shunning my protection.
 The struggle is real.
 I’ll dive into my side of that experience another day.
 So, here I am a single mom of a boy that is doing his best to claim his space in this world as a man and I’m looking for a golden feather to give him.

 “It’s not a question–it’s the question, the one every boy and man is longing to ask.
 Do I have what it takes?
 Am I powerful?
-Until a man knows he’s a man who will forever be trying to prove he is one, while at the same time shrink from anything that might reveal he is not.”-John Eldridge, “Wild at Heart”
+Until a man knows he’s a man he will forever be trying to prove he is one, while at the same time shrink from anything that might reveal he is not.”-John Eldridge, “Wild at Heart”

 This Golden Feather has to be different though.
 It’s not for him to prove to me that he is ready.
 This time, he has to prove to himself that he’s ready.
 Ready to enter into manhood and leave behind the things of his childhood.
 Even his father can’t force this mind shift, but he can have an incredibly impactful influence on it.
 Ultimately, he must prove to himself and choose for himself what manhood is and that he is ready for it.